 Data types and recursion.
 The semantics of IITT is ready to cope with inductive data types like the natural numbers and the associated recursion principles.
-Recursion into types, aka known as large elimination, is also accounted for since we have universes and a semantics which does not erase dependencies (unlike Pfenning's model [22]).
+Recursion into types, aka known as large elimination, is also accounted for since we have universes and a semantics which does not erase dependencies (unlike Pfenning's model [23]).

 Types with extensionality principles.
-The purpose of having a typed equality algorithm is to handle η -laws that are not connected to the shape of the expression (like η -contraction for functions) but to the shape of the type only.
-Typically these are types T with at most one inhabitant, i. e., the empty type, the unit type, singleton types or propositions.3 For such T we have the η -law which can only be checked in the presence of type T. Realizing such η -laws gives additional "proof" irrelevance which is not covered by Pfenning's irrelevant quantification $(x \div U) \rightarrow T$.
+The purpose of having a typed equality algorithm is to handle $\eta$ -laws that are not connected to the shape of the expression (like $\eta$ -contraction for functions) but to the shape of the type only.
+Typically these are types which can only be checked in the presence of type T. Realizing such $\eta$ -laws gives additional "proof" irrelevance which is not covered by Pfenning's irrelevant quantification $(x \div U) \to T$ .